 First-year online casino software cost example

-Many buyers focus on build cost and miss the full first-year picture.
-That creates budget pressure after launch.
-The table below shows a realistic year-one planning view for a mid-range operator.
+Many buyers focus on build cost and miss the full first-year picture, which creates budget pressure after launch.
+The year-one table shows a realistic planning view for a mid-range operator.

 | Budget line | Lean launch | Growth launch | Custom launch |